 - Except in emergencies when the patient lacks decision-making capacity and the need for treatment is urgent, the patient is entitled to an informed consent and the opportunity to discuss and request information related to the specific procedures and/or treatments, the risks involved, the possible length of recuperation, and the medically reasonable alternatives and their accompanying risks and benefits.

-- The patient has the right to know the identity of physicians, nurses, and others involved in their care, as well as when those involved are students, residents, or other trainees.
+- The patient has the right to know the identity of physicians, nurses and others involved in his or her care, as well as when those involved are students, residents or other trainees.
 The patient has the right to refuse to allow students in clinical training programs to participate in the patient’s care.

 - The patient has the right to request that a family member/friend/support person and a physician be notified promptly when the patient is admitted as an inpatient to the hospital.

-- The patient has the right to participate in their plan of care (inpatient, outpatient, discharge, and pain management plans) prior to and during the course of treatment and to refuse a recommended treatment or plan of care to the extent permitted by law and hospital policy, and to be informed of the medical consequences of this action.
+- The patient has the right to participate in his or her plan of care (inpatient, outpatient, discharge and pain management plans) prior to and during the course of treatment, and to refuse a recommended treatment or plan of care to the extent permitted by law and hospital policy, and to be informed of the medical consequences of this action.
 In case of such refusal, the patient is entitled to other appropriate care and services that the hospital provides or transfer the patient to another hospital.
 The hospital should notify patients of any policy that might affect patient choice within the institution.
 The patient has the right to ask for a second opinion.

 - The patient has the right to refuse to talk with or see anyone not officially connected with the hospital.

-- The patient has the right to have a support person (whom you designate) present as a visitor, 24 hours a day/7 days a week.
-The support person may be, but is not limited to, a spouse, a domestic partner (including a same sex domestic partner), another family member, or a friend.
-The patient also has the right to withdraw or deny your consent to visitation at any time.
-The hospital shall not restrict, limit, or otherwise deny visitation privileges on the basis of race, color, national origin, religion, sex, gender identity, sexual orientation, or disability.
+- The patient has the right to have a support person (whom you designate) present as a visitor, 24 hours a day/seven days a week.
+The support person may be, but is not limited to, a spouse, a domestic partner (including a same-sex domestic partner), another family member or a friend.
+The patient also has the right to withdraw consent for visitation or deny visitation at any time.
+The hospital shall not restrict, limit or otherwise deny visitation privileges on the basis of race, color, national origin, religion, sex, gender identity, sexual orientation or disability.
 In the event the patient is unable to designate who can visit, the person designated as “support person” can make that designation.
 The hospital may impose a justified clinical restriction on visitation rights to provide safe care to you or other patients.
-Examples of a justified clinical restriction include, but are not limited to: a court order limiting or restraining contact; a patient in custody of law enforcement with legal restrictions; behavior presenting a direct risk or threat to the patient, hospital staff, or others in the immediate environment; behavior disruptive to the functioning of the unit; reasonable limitations on the number of visitors at any one time; patient’s risk of infection by the visitor; visitor’s risk of infection by the patient; substance abuse treatment protocols requiring restricted visitation; pandemic or infectious disease outbreak; patient’s need for privacy or rest; need for privacy or rest by another individual in the patient’s shared room; when patient is undergoing a clinical intervention or procedure.
+Examples of a justified clinical restriction include, but are not limited to: a court order limiting or restraining contact; a patient in custody of law enforcement with legal restrictions; behavior presenting a direct risk or threat to the patient, hospital staff or others in the immediate environment; behavior disruptive to the functioning of the unit; reasonable limitations on the number of visitors at any one time; patient’s risk of infection by the visitor; visitor’s risk of infection by the patient; substance abuse treatment protocols requiring restricted visitation; pandemic or infectious disease outbreak; patient’s need for privacy or rest; need for privacy or rest by another individual in the patient’s shared room; when patient is undergoing a clinical intervention or procedure.

 - The patient has the right to review the records pertaining to his/her medical care and to have the information explained or interpreted as necessary, except when restricted by law.